SasView/documents/Sasview Roadmap.md

 **Late 2021 to mid 2022 - Release 5.0.5**

-Due to the pandemic the Code Camp scheduled for March 2020 in Caltech was canceled and did not resume for another 2+ years.
-An attempt was made to pivot to short virtual hackathons with some success but the progress was clearly impacted.
+Due to the Covid pandemic the Code Camp scheduled for March 2020 in Caltech was cancelled and another was not scheduled for another 2+ years.
+With the developer community isolated, an attempt was made to pivot to short virtual Hackathons with some success, but  progress was clearly impacted.
 Nonetheless, release 5.0.5 provided some new features and resolved a number of issues.
 In particular, the generic scattering calculator got its first much needed overhaul, this one focused on the needs of the magnetic scattering community.
 Work will now begin on refactoring the simultaneous/constrained fitting workflow interface.

 Task Summary: